freenas/freenas-docs/userguide/directoryservice.rst

    Configuring LDAP

-:numref:`Table %s <ldap_config_tab>`
+:numref:`Table %s <ldap_config_tab>` summarizes the available
-summarizes the available configuration options.
+configuration options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+Click the :guilabel:`Advanced Mode` button to show the Advanced Mode settings.
+Go to :menuselection:`System --> Advanced` and set the :guilabel:`Show advanced fields by default` option to always show advanced options.

 Those new to LDAP terminology should read the `OpenLDAP Software 2.4 Administrator's Guide